 What is the Difference Between Chromosome and Chromatid?

 Chromosome is a coiled thread-like structure that contains the genetic material of organisms while chromatid is each of the two identical copies that make the chromosome.
-Chromosomes carry genetic information of an organism whereas chromatids allow DNA duplication.
+This is the key difference between chromosome and chromatid.
+One more difference between chromosome and chromatid is that the chromosomes carry genetic information of an organism whereas the chromatids allow DNA duplication.
 Furthermore, chromosomes contain tightly coiled DNA while chromatids contain unwound DNA.

 Summary – Chromosome vs Chromatid